joanvelja/Confidently_Exiting/README.md

 ### Methods

-In addition to the previous implementation parameters we added new paramters for our task.
-Please refer [additional_args](src/util/additional_args.py) for more details.
+In addition to the parameters previously implemented, we have introduced new ones specific to our tasks.
+For further details, please refer to the [additional_args](src/util/additional_args.py)  documentation.
+For convenience, we will also highlight the essential parameters from the previous implementation that are utilized in our current setup.

+#### Essential Parameters:
+- `--use_early_exit True`: use conventional early-exiting framework
+- `--exit_min_layer [int]`: the minimum number of layers to forward to decide the exiting
+- `--exit_conf_threshold [float]`: threshold value to decide whether to exit or not

-#### Plotting Softmax:
+#### Softmax:
+- `--exit_conf_type softmax`: set the confidence measure to softmax values
-- `type_vocab_reduct [str]`: Can be either fixed, decaying, or adaptive and will prune the vocabulary matrix.
+- `--type_vocab_reduct [str]`: Can be either fixed, decaying, or adaptive.
+This will prune the vocabulary matrix.
 - `--plotting_logits False`: If set to True this will plot the confidence, f1, and boxplots (Figure 2,3, and 4 of the [blogpost](blogpost.md)).
 - `--final_flops False`: If set to True this will showcase the amount of flops calculated during confidence estimation (Figure 6 and 7 of the [blogpost](blogpost.md)).

+#### Contrastive Decoding:
+- `--exit_conf_type [str]`: Can now also be set to <i>contrastive_decoding </i>, <i> reweight_contrastive_decoding </i>, or <i>JSD_contrastive_confidence</i>.

-### Checkpoints
+### Model Checkpoints

-To run the finetuned models they are available at [jveila](https://huggingface.co/jvelja) on the HuggingFace platform.
+The finetuned models are available at [jveila](https://huggingface.co/jvelja) on HuggingFace.

 ## Contact
-- Karim Abdel Sadek
+- Karim Abdel Sadek: karim.abdel.sadek@student.uva.nl
-- Gabriele Desimini
+- Gabriele Desimini: gabriele.desimini@student.uva.nl
-- Matteo Nulli
+- Matteo Nulli: matteo.nulli@student.uva.nl
-- Joan Velja
+- Joan Velja: joan.velja@student.uva.nl
-- Jort Vincenti
+- Jort Vincenti: jort.vincenti@student.uva.nl